Melvin-Abraham/gaudc-wiki/Setup-Authentication-for-Google-Assistant-Unofficial-Desktop-Client.md

 Now, you are all set!
 You can finally use the Google Assistant Unofficial Desktop Client and customize it the way you want... 😉

+# Experiencing an issue?

+You can check out the [Frequently Asked Questions (FAQ)](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/wiki/Frequently-Asked-Questions-(FAQ)).

 > ## Other References
 >
 > **Device Registration using UI:**